ahanapradhan/UnionExtraction/README.md

 * `psycopg2==2.9.3`
 * `numpy==1.22.4`

-# Setting Up the UNMASQUE Code
+# Setting Up the Code

 The code is organized into the following directories: